teodormoq/ScanDesignTest/README.md

 ==========================

 In the src/data folder you have a JSON file, with some google coordinates and some data (address, Zip code, price, size, etc.)
-Now you should add these coordinates into a google map.
+Now, you should add these coordinates into a Google map.
 Each coordinate should have a popup with the data about that house.
 (There should only be showned 1 popup at the time.)

 OPTIONAL:

-You can choose to add a filter and then filter, if its a house or a apartment.
+You can choose to add a filter and then filter, if it's a house or an apartment.

 IMPORTANT!
 ==========================

-We will use this project to discussion and take it from there.
-As we wrote we don't expect that you use days one this.
+We will use this case as a basis for the discussion at the interview.
-You don't need to test your app/project in all browsers. its fine if its just works in your default browser.
+You don't need to test your app/project in all browsers.
+It's fine if it just works in your default browser.

-We would like you to folk this project on github, and make you folk public, so we can test your project before the meeting.
+We would like you to folk this project on github, so we can test your project before the meeting.
+If you choose to make it private add user `teodormoq` to the project